Europe Up Close

 Yum!
 Thanks for the recipe and info on paprika.
 Very useful.

-2. Mattie Bamman says
+Mattie Bamman

 Thanks, Raymond.
 It’s great talking with and learning from such talented chefs.
 And to learn about Hungarian paprika straight from the source!